 Figure 1: Lincoln-Petersen bear population estimates for 2003, 2005, and 2010 through 2020.

-There was no regulated hunting season in 2004, 2006-2009 or 2021, and in 2022, hunting only occurred for a portion of Segment B. Thus, there is no LP estimate for those years.
+There was no regulated hunting season in 2004 or 2006-2009, thus there is no LP estimate for those years.

 In the 2015 CBBMP revision which included the above-mentioned season structure changes, Council recognized that in order to control the bear population and reduce negative human-bear interactions, it was important that there was adequate hunter participation.
 Because Council believes hunter participation and access to hunting land are inherently linked, both public and private lands were opened to bear hunting to provide for this participation.
 Public land access to hunters is especially important for both meeting bear population management objectives and for providing recreational opportunity.
 New Jersey's public lands contain excellent bear habitat, and many hunters only have access to these public lands.
 That many hunters only have access to public lands for bear hunting is evidenced by the sharp decline in bear hunting permit purchases subsequent to the temporary closure of state lands in 2019 and 2020.